munificent/craftinginterpreters/book/introduction.md

 > Fairy tales are more than true: not because they tell us that dragons exist,
 > but because they tell us that dragons can be beaten.
 >
-> <cite>Neil Gaiman, <em>Coraline</em></cite>
+> <cite>G.K.
+Chesterton by way of Neil Gaiman, <em>Coraline</em></cite>

 I'm really excited we're going on this journey together.
 This is a book on implementing interpreters for programming languages.
 It's also a book on how to design a language worth implementing.
-It's the book I wish I had when I first started getting into languages, and it's the book I've been writing in my <span name="head">head</span> for nearly a decade.
+It's the book I wish I'd had when I first started getting into languages, and it's the book I've been writing in my <span name="head">head</span> for nearly a decade.

 <aside name="head">

-To my friends and family, sorry I've been so absent-minded!
+To my friends and family, sorry I've been so absentminded!

 </aside>

-In these pages, we will walk step by step through two complete interpreters for a full-featured language.
+In these pages, we will walk step-by-step through two complete interpreters for a full-featured language.
 I assume this is your first foray into languages, so I'll cover each concept and line of code you need to build a complete, usable, fast language implementation.